magento/merchdocs/src/catalog/product-create-downloadable.md

       |Upload File|Choose this method to upload the distribution file to the server.
 Browse to the file and select it for upload.|
       |URL|Choose this method to access the distribution file from a URL.
 Enter the full URL to the download file.|

+   {:.bs-callout-info}
+   You cannot add any links to resources as downloadable products.
+Valid link domains are predefined programmatically in the `env.php` file. ( See, [env.php reference](https://devdocs.magento.com/guides/v2.4/config-guide/prod/config-reference-envphp.html))

    - Set **Shareable** to one of the following: